patrickbucher/checklinks/README.md

 ## TODO

+- [ ] user agent as an optional flag
 - [ ] parallelism as a flag
 - [ ] update Link.Site with every step, so that it can be reported as source URL
 - [ ] introduce Config struct for handing over the entire configuration from